 # That the accused need not make any statement against his will.

 Art.
-20(3) which embody this privilege reads, “No person accused of any offence shall be compelled to be a witness against himself.
+20(3) which embody this privilege reads, No person accused of any offence shall be compelled to be a witness against himself.

 On analysis, this provision is found to contain the following components:

 # It is a right available to a person accused of an offence;

 # It is a protection against such compulsion to be a witness;